aiidalab/aiidalab-qe/docs/source/installation/aiidalab/aiidalab_launch.rst

 .. important::

-   The following steps require a local installation of `Docker`_.
+   The following steps require a local installation of Docker.
+If you have yet to do so, you can follow the instructions :doc:`here <docker>`.

 `AiiDAlab launch`_ is a thin Docker wrapper which takes care of all the prerequisites to run the AiiDAlab Docker image.
 To use AiiDAlab launch, you will have to